 In the Christian Bible, Jesus said, "Where your treasure is, there your heart will be also."
 Put another way, "show me your bank statement and I'll tell you what matters most to you."
 Your bank and/or card issuers are selling your transaction data to data broker companies, who use this information to figure out things like your income, net worth, and what you're likely to buy.
 They can correlate this data with marketing campaigns to figure out how to better sell you things.
 They can also correlate things like where you live based on the geographic areas you spend money.
 And of course, I need not tell you that credit card information on the internet is highly vulnerable to being stolen in a data breach.
 Protecting your transactions is a critical part of protecting both your privacy and security.
 Fortunately, this is quite easy to do.

 Step one is to use cash whenever possible.
 The advantages of cash are numerous.
 For one, cash has been proven to help people spend less, so it'll save you money.
-Another is that it keeps you from ovespending by removing the possibility.
+Another is that it keeps you from overspending by removing the possibility.
 One common fear is that by carrying cash you make yourself a target for mugging.
-This is frankly ridiculous.
+Frankly, this is ridiculous.
 Criminals don't have x-ray vision.
 They don't know if you're carrying credit cards, cash, or how much.

-Some people may not be comfortable giving their bank information to a third party, or may live in a country where Privacy.com doesn't operate.
-In those situations, I would recommend using pre-paid gift cards or Visa vanilla gift cards, paid for in cash.
+Some people may not be comfortable giving their bank information to a third party, or may live in a country where these services don't operate.
+In those situations, I would recommend using pre-paid gift cards or Visa vanilla cards paid for in cash.
 You may also want to look into ViaBuy (Neteller should also work in Europe).
 Note that none of theses situations, including Privacy.com, is actually totally private the way cash is.
-Somewhere along the line a trail has been created that, with enough effort, can be traced back to you, so don't use this as an excuse to do anything illegal.
+Most of them Somewhere along the line a trail has been created that, with enough effort, can be traced back to you, so don't use this as an excuse to do anything illegal.
 This is purely to throw off automated tracking systems and protect your card number from being stolen in a data breach.

 Bitcoin & Cryptocurrencies